2023 Annual Report

 For key positions (including senior posts), the Bank has established a procedure aimed at emphasizing the ongoing deficiencies in the performance of all employees and provide timely support and coaching in helping them improve their performance.
 At BHF Rural Bank, we place high importance in identifying, communicating and improving below standard performance.

-Human Resources department render advisory and oversight services to Managers about the policy guidelines on job evaluation, the process to undertake, and the responsibilities of each unit as well as the standard forms and agreed timeline.
+Human Resources Department render advisory and oversight services to Managers about the policy guidelines on job evaluation, the process to undertake, and the responsibilities of each unit as well as the standard forms and agreed timeline.
 Managers will evaluate the jobs within their units, accomplish the forms and comply with the timeline.
 HR will review the submitted job evaluations and make the necessary recommendations to the Management Committee.
 This to ensure that the Bank is provided with sound operational independence and to avoid distortion on remuneration structure across all ranks.

 ORIENTATION AND EDUCATION PROGRAM